titocampis/latex-linux_administrator/README.md

 - Talk about Certificates
 - Talk about vim
 - Talk about Nano
-- Finish the tmux part
+- Finish the tmux part and gather with ctrl+r and other terminal shortcurts
 - Ohmyzsh